BrendanMulcahy/brendanmulcahy.github.com/_posts/2024-11-30-the-great-learning-agents.md

 _My little learning agents are trying to have Fun by searching for meaning in the metaverse._

 I have two children, Nolan Mulcahy (left) and Niall Mulcahy (right), and I am teaching them to be gamers.
-By closing observing them and by reading up on psychology, I have been able to learn a lot!
+By closely observing them and by reading up on psychology, I have been able to learn a lot!

 When children are born, first they learn how their senses and actions work.
 They see random colors and take random actions.
 They really only "know" how to eat, poop, sleep and